voyeg3r/dotfiles/rcfiles/vim/wiki/Plano-de-aula.md

 + Asking about someone or something that performs an action
 + Askin about options

-**Preset Simple Tense**
++ Preset Simple Tense
-Prepositions: Opposite / Across from/ Behind/ In front of Question words
++ Prepositions: Opposite / Across from/ Behind/ In front of

-At a restaurant -
++ Question words

+**At a restaurant**
 Menu items

 # Lesson 8 - Eightieth week